mateswap-fi/mateswap/SECURITY.md

     E-mail your findings to kasumi.null@yandex.com.

-    Do not take advantage of the vulnerability or similar problems you have discovered, including, but not limited to, testing the vulnerability on the Dogechain mainnet or testnet.
+    Do not take advantage of the vulnerability or similar problems you have discovered, including, but not limited to, testing the vulnerability on the LaChain mainnet or testnet.

     Do not reveal the vulnerability to others until it has been resolved, including, but not limited to, filing a public ticket mentioning the vulnerability.